 6 Monitoring and review

-6.1 We will establish information and monitoring systems to assist us in assessing how we are progressing on equality and diversity in service provision, volunteering, membership and as an employer.
+6.1 We will establish information and monitoring systems to assist us in assessing how we are progressing on equality, diversity and inclusion in service provision, volunteering, membership and as an employer.
 Any information collected will normally be anonymised (see 6.2).

 6.2 Information about a person’s ethnic origin, disability, religion or sexual orientation are sensitive personal data.
 We will ensure that, if such information is to be processed, the reason for processing satisfies a sensitive data condition.

 6.3 This policy will be reviewed as a minimum on an annual basis.